tengso/bitflux/README.md

 ===================
 Features
 -------------
-####Simple DSL help model complex reactive applications using:
+#### Simple DSL modeling real-world reactive applications with:
-- Composable stateless and stateful flow objects or functions
+- Composable stateful flow objects
-- Higher-order data-flow that allows adjusting graph of flows at runtime
+- Higher-order data-flow graph adjustable at run-time
-- Recursive data-flow graph where inputs depends on the last output
+- Recursive data-flow where input can depends on the output

 ####Synchronous event propagation enables:
-- Data flowing as a sequence of time-aware events
+- Flow of data as a sequence of time-aware events
-- Simulation mode for testing production code against recorded data by simply switching the data source
+- Simulation mode to test production code with a single switch
 - Deterministic concurrency

 -----